-NRC does not have a formal tracking method for the use and outcomes of
+NRC does not have a formal tracking method for the use and outcomes of ECR.

-ECR.

-6. Describe other significant efforts your agency has taken in FY 2011 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not fit within the Policy Memo's definition of ECR as presented on the first page of this template.
+6. Describe other significant efforts your agency has taken in FY 2012 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not fit within the Policy Memo's definition of ECR as presented on the first page of this template.

-As noted in the NRC 2010 report, the NRC staff continues to use an expanded public outreach program in the areas of new reactor licensing and renewal of existing reactor licenses to accomplish many of the objectives of ECR.
+As noted in the NRC 2011 report, the NRC staff continues to use an expanded public outreach program in the areas of new reactor licensing and renewal of existing reactor licenses to accomplish many of the objectives of ECR.
 This year NRC has also used expanded public outreach for the issue of extended storage of spent fuel and the Waste Confidence decision and rule update.

 The NRC's experience is that disputes over the licensing of energy facilities, such as commercial nuclear reactors, emerge because of the lack of clear information on the NRC licensing process and the technical issues of concern, distrust of the agency motivations, the belief that the public is being excluded from the licensing process, and differing values and interests of key stakeholders.
-The NRC's expanded public outreach program attempts to deal with these "conflict engagement" issues through early and continuing interaction with the stakeholders concerned about a particular facility.
+The NRC's expanded public outreach program attempts to deal with these "conflict engagement" issues through early and continuing interaction with the stakeholders concerned about a particular facility or rulemaking.
 These stakeholders include local, state, and tribal governments; advocacy groups, both national and grassroots; community organizations, such as Chambers of Commerce; the licensee or license applicant; nuclear industry organizations; and other federal agencies.
 We use a variety of public outreach techniques, guided by a third party facilitator or NRC staff member, including small group meetings with individual stakeholder interests.

-Specific examples of this public outreach program includes the use of facilitators for public meetings to gather information for NEPA documents regarding the proposed Nuclear Fuel Services license renewal application, the combined operating license application review for Enrico Fermi Unit 3, and assorted nuclear power plant license renewals.
-The NRC also held one public meeting during FY 2011 as part of an expanded public outreach program to provide information to the public to discuss extended storage of spent nuclear fuel and development of the Waste Confidence rule.
+Examples of this public outreach program include the use of facilitators for public meetings to gather information for NEPA documents for specific licensing and rulemaking activities.
+The NRC attended national and regional meetings for outreach activities regarding the development and implementation of the Advance Tribal Notification Rule that provides participating Tribes notification of the transportation of spent nuclear fuel and specific high level waste through Tribal reservations.
 NRC also conducted public meetings on implementation issues associated with the proposed revision to the Generic Environmental Impact Statement for License Renewal and rulemaking efforts.

-The NRC has also used a NRC employee facilitator to support a meeting with tribal government representatives pursuant to the National Historic Preservation Act Section 106 consultation process for an in situ uranium recovery (ISR) facility license application.
+The NRC has also used NRC employee facilitators to support meetings with tribal government representatives pursuant to the National Historic Preservation Act Section 106 consultation process for an in situ uranium recovery (ISR) facility license application.